sray13/commonplace/_posts/skeena/2013-05-05-Along-the-Northern-Gateway-Route.md

   caption: Grizzly bear north of Frost Road and west of Stuart Lake Highway.
 According to GPS coorindates, the proposed Enbridge pipelines would be built less than half a mile from this location.
 - img: 1106_NEO_Pipeline_121.jpg

-  caption: Intact forest west of Stuart Lake Highway River and south of Frost Road.
+  caption: Intact forest west of Stuart Lake Highway and south of Frost Road.
 According to GPS coorindates, the proposed Enbridge pipelines would be built less than three miles from this location.
 - img: 1106_NEO_Pipeline_123.jpg

   caption: Island in Marie Lake.
 According to GPS coorindates, the proposed Enbridge pipelines would be built less than a mile and a half south of this location.